Asininite/ObsidianVault/Obsidian Vault/! Placement/DS 1/SDLC System Development Life Cycle.md

     - **Goal:** Keep the system running smoothly and adapt it to changing needs over its lifespan.
 This is often the longest phase.
     - **Activities:** Ongoing user support, monitoring system performance, bug fixing (corrective maintenance), adding minor enhancements (adaptive maintenance), improving performance or maintainability (perfective maintenance), system updates, backups, eventual decommissioning.
     - **Deliverable:** Updated documentation, bug fixes, enhancement releases, performance reports.

+# Different Models
+- **Waterfall Model:** A linear, sequential approach where each phase must be fully completed before the next begins.
+Simple but rigid, difficult to accommodate changes.

+- **V-Model:** An extension of Waterfall that emphasizes testing activities corresponding to each development phase.

+- **Iterative Model:** The system is built in repeated cycles (iterations), with each iteration producing a functional subset or improved version of the system.
+Allows for feedback and refinement.

+- **Spiral Model:** Risk-driven approach combining iterative development with aspects of Waterfall.
+Suitable for large, complex, high-risk projects.

+- **Agile Models (e.g., Scrum, Kanban, XP):** Focus on flexibility, collaboration, rapid delivery of working software in short cycles (sprints), customer feedback, and adapting to change.
+Very popular in modern software development.